 - · Certified Behavior Analyst

 - Certified Integral Therapist

-Jane Davidson - is a licensed social worker committed to serving the needs of the LBGTQ community by providing a safe, accepting, and compassionate environment for individual, couple, and family therapy.
+Jane Davidson, LCSW - is a licensed social worker committed to serving the needs of the LBGTQ community by providing a safe, accepting, and compassionate environment for individual, couple, and family therapy.

 Jane graduated with a master’s in social work from the University of Denver and completed a two-year postgraduate training program in couples and family therapy.
 Current Experience:

 -Licensed Clinical Social Worker

 -Private practice offering sliding scale therapy for individuals, couples, and families

 -Clinical Supervisor: The Gender Identity Center of Colorado

 Janelle Washburne, LCSW is a Licensed Clinical Social Worker who specializes in individual and relationship counseling, as well as sex therapy.
 She is committed to helping others regain balance, integrity, self esteem, and positive change in their lives.
 She considers therapy a sacred journey that no one has to walk alone.